Really-Simple-Plugins/complianz-gdpr/readme.txt

 = What is PECR & UK-GDPR? =
 PECR (UK) covers the use of cookies and similar technologies for storing information and accessing information stored, on a user’s equipment such as a computer or mobile device.
 = Can I create a Cookie Wall with this plugin? =
 With some custom CSS this is possible, but we do not consider a cookie wall to be GDPR compliant, so it's not actively supported.
 We do, however, have the option to create a Soft Cookie Wall.
 Which blocks interaction with the website, but dismissing remains a possibility.

 == Change log ==

+= 4.0.5 =
+* Improvement: added reset for cookie scan clearing all cookies
+* Fix: added string for translation (Blocked content text)

 = 4.0.4 =
-* opt in to cookiedatabase.org
+* Improvement: opt-in to cookiedatabase.org

 = 4.0.3 =
-Fix: cookiedatabase sync not synchronizing third party services in multilingual environments
+Fix: cookiedatabase sync not synchronizing third-party services in multilingual environments
 Improvement: improved error messages for sync

 = 4.0.2 =